audioh

 Dark Theme

 Reduces visual fatigue during long listening sessions.
-The dark palette creates a cinema-like immersion that lets the book cover art and player controls become the focal points.
+The dark palette pushes book cover art and player controls forward, making them the main visual elements.

 Gradient Accents